Facilitating the supply of wood chip from forest plantations for a major heat user.

 - To provide a potential wood energy flow ranking of plantations based on roading infrastructure, wood energy potential and haulage distance to end users.

-Niall Farrelly, Teagasc, Athenry coordinates the project.
-Henry Phillips, is also part of the project team advising on wood energy assortments, logistics and roading infrastructure.
+Dr Niall Farrelly, Teagasc coordinates the project with Henry Phillips advising on wood energy assortments, logistics and roading infrastructure.